Summer Academic Experience Courses

 St Andrews is approximately one hour from the capital city, Edinburgh.
 It is easy to access by both road and rail, with the nearest train station – Leuchars – approximately 10 minutes from the town.
 There are regular direct buses and trains from central Edinburgh and Glasgow to St Andrews.
 Many airlines operate direct flights from international destinations to Edinburgh or Glasgow, or a connection to Edinburgh from another major city such as London or New York.

-Students arriving at Edinburgh or Glasgow international airports are met on arrival by our staff and transported to St Andrews – this service is included in the programme fee.Find out more about getting to St Andrews.
+Students arriving at Edinburgh or Glasgow international airports are met on arrival by our staff and transported to St Andrews.
+This service is included in the programme fee.Find out more about getting to St Andrews.

 -

 Boys and girls are grouped, usually on separate floors within the building.
 Dedicated staff are on duty day and night to provide pastoral care and emergency first aid response, and to ensure students’ safety and well-being.
-All meals are provided by the University catering team, with breakfast and dinner in the hall and a packed lunch daily so that students may choose to be flexible at lunchtime.

 -

-Lectures or tutorials: 9.30 to 12.00
+- Lectures or tutorials: 9.30am to 12pm

-Lectures or tutorials: 14.00 to 17.00
+- Lectures or tutorials: 2pm to 4pm

-Evening activities: from 20.00
+- Evening activities: from 7pm

-Check in and roll call: 22.00
+- Check in and roll call: 10:30pm

 -